grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     authenticated, run the Validation tool in its entirety.

 > [!IMPORTANT]
-> Battery authentication requires a stable internet connection and the latest version of the [Surface Management Extension](https://apps.microsoft.com/detail/9NCT159F4QVG?hl=en-US&gl=US).
-If the battery validation tool fails or is not detected properly, install the Surface Management Extension, reboot the device, and try again with a new internet connection.
-If failures continue, reach out to Microsoft Support.
+> Battery authentication requires a stable internet
+> connection and the latest version of the [Surface Diagnostic Toolkit](https://www.microsoft.com/en-us/download/details.aspx?id=100440&msockid=3356787f36696b570c686c1c37e16a08).
+> If the battery validation tool fails or is not detected properly,
+> install the Surface Management Extension, reboot the device, and try
+> again with a new internet connection.
+If failures continue, reach out
+> to Microsoft Support.

 8.  **Run the Surface Diagnostic Toolkit (SDT) –** Run all diagnostics to ensure the device is functioning as expected before moving